DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ## Objectives

-1) Know and properly use the terminology of a hypothesis test: *permutation test*, *exact test*, *null hypothesis*, *alternative hypothesis*, *test statistic*, *p-value*, and *power*.
+1) Know and properly use the terminology of a hypothesis test: *permutation test*, *exact test*, *null hypothesis*, *alternative hypothesis*, *test statistic*, *$p$-value*, and *power*.

 2) Conduct all four steps of a hypothesis test using probability models.

 ## Hypothesis testing using probability models

 As a lead into the Central Limit Theorem in \@ref(HYPTESTCLT) and mathematical sampling distributions, we will look at a class of hypothesis testing where the null hypothesis specifies a probability model.
-In some cases, we can get an exact answer, and in others, we will use simulation to get an empirical p-value.
-By the way, a **permutation test** is an **exact test**; by this we mean we are finding all possible permutations in the calculation of the p-value.
+In some cases, we can get an exact answer, and in others, we will use simulation to get an empirical $p$-value.
+By the way, a **permutation test** is an **exact test**; by this we mean we are finding all possible permutations in the calculation of the $p$-value.
 However, since the complete enumeration of all permutations is often difficult, we approximate it with randomization, simulation.
-Thus, the p-value from a randomization test is an approximation of the exact (permutation) test.
+Thus, the $p$-value from a randomization test is an approximation of the exact (permutation) test.

 Let's use three examples to illustrate the ideas of this chapter.